diy-project/pod/README.md

-Penniless-Proxy: A serverless HTTP(S) proxy
+Proxy-On-Demand: A serverless HTTP(S) proxy
 ===========================================
-An on-demand, browser-compatible (tested with Firefox), proxy backed by AWS Lambda for anonymous browsing and web crawling.
-For normal web browsing, Penniless-Proxy costs fractions of cents to operate and is price competitive with tiny EC2 instances, fitting entirely in the free-tier.
+An on-demand, browser-compatible, proxy backed by AWS Lambda for anonymous browsing and web crawling.
+For normal web browsing, Proxy-On-Demand (POD) costs fractions of cents to operate and is price competitive with tiny EC2 instances, fitting entirely in the free-tier.
-For heavy loads, Penniless-Proxy provides scalability in real-time, streaming up to 4K videos on youtube.
+For heavy loads, POD provides scalability in real-time, streaming up to 4K videos on youtube.

 ![alt text](screenshot.png 'Run the proxy with live stats.')